-Or was he involved in other things that she did?
+Or is he involved in other things that she did?

-Or worst, maybe that man could be one of…
+Or worst, maybe that man can be one of…

 Lily shook her head to remove all the negative thoughts.
 Looking at Sekhtem and its many cobblestone streets, she was peering into an uncertain future.
 Nevertheless, Lily had already resolved herself to confront it ever since she decided to leave the Holy Palatial Gardens.